 Lusk Cave is in the Philippe Lake area, about five kilometres from Parent Beach.
-It is an easy hike along trails dotted with interpretation panels.
-The 10-kilometre round trip takes about four hours to walk.
+It is an easy hike on trails that feature interpretation panels along the way.
+The 10-kilometre round trip takes about four hours.

 In the cave itself, water levels can be as high as a metre or more.
-An extra pair of shoes, flashlight and safety helmet are recommended.
+It is recommended that cave explorers bring an extra pair of shoes, flashlight and safety helmet.
 Sandals and rubber boots are not recommended footwear.